vmprof/vmprof-python/docs/native.rst

 By default this feature is enabled.
 To disable native profiling add ``--no-native`` as a command line switch.

+**NOTE** be sure to provide debugging symbols for your native functions, otherwise you will not see the symbol name of your e.g. C program.

 In Program Activation
 ---------------------